villagehiker/templer/examples/casestudy/readme.md

 * `-nn` provides a number used to glob files for general selection.
 The site to limit the a number to five or seven files in a section.
 * `wgn` is the file extension for input files.

-An example is `chasing-the-vermilion-torii-wakayama-japan-vh-ts-00.wgn` a travel story about Japan.
+An example is `chasing-the-vermilion-torii-wakayama-japan-vh-ts-00.wgn`, a travel story about Japan.

 The website uses file globs to define the files to include in each index.html file.
 The name convention support file globing.

 For example, the glob `taiwang: file_glob( travel-taiwan/*jn*.wgn)` includes all Taiwan journal files in the index.

-And `vietnamg: file_glob( travel-vietnam/*01.wgn)` includes all Vietnam files endng in 01.
+And the glob `vietnamg: file_glob( travel-vietnam/*01.wgn)` includes all Vietnam files ending in 01.

 ### Banner Images Via CSS

 Each section uses it own page banner.
 The banner is defined in a section-specific css file.
 The overall design includes a variable to define page-specific banners, but this is not currently implemented.

 The current implementation uses a constantly defined section css file specified in the template layout.
-To do this, the layout files includes a pointer to the css folder and custom.css files located in each folder where needed: `<link rel="stylesheet" href="css/customize.css">`
+To do this, the layout files includes a pointer to a css folder and `custom.css` files located in each folder or subfolder where appropriate: `<link rel="stylesheet" href="css/customize.css">`

 ## Configuration File

+The file `templer.cfg` contains website options.
+The Village Hiker website uses most of the defaults supplied with Templer.
+The most obvious exception includes setting many navigation paths.
+The path accommodate the creation of menu links, plus internal links between content files.
+The menu links are especially helpful.
+Examples of paths include:

+* `travelpath = path_to(travel)`
+* `photospath = path_to(photos)`
+* `writingpath = path_to(research-writing)`

+The text to the left of the equal sign is a variable name.
+Using a variable creates the correct href path from the source page to the destination page.
+For example, the variable `<a href="<!-- tmpl_var name='travelpath' -->/">Travel</a>` creates a correctly rendered link from:

+* the root folder: `<a href="travel/">Travel</a>`
+* a subfolder: `<a href="../travel/">Travel</a>`
+* a subfolder within a subfolder: : `<a href="../../travel/">Travel</a>`

+This makes trivial the creation of menus within a template as the path always renders correctly.
+The same applies to links between internal webpages.

 ## Template Layout File